-We describe here a normal form for the vector field $X_\Gamma$ given in proposition \ref{proposition_existence_almost-Anosov_structure}, in a neighbourhood of each $\gamma\in\Gamma$.
-Fix some periodic orbit $\gamma\in\Gamma$ and consider some small tubular neighbourhood $W$.
-We will assume that the invariant local manifolds are orientable, so every small tubular neighbourhood $W$ is partitioned in four quadrants $W_i$, $i=1,\dots,4$.
-The following proposition gives a normal form for the vector field $X_\Gamma$ on the punctured neighbourhood $W\setminus\gamma$.
-The normal form will be constructed by glueing along the boundaries (in a non trivial way) the four quadrants of a saddle type periodic orbit, generated by an affine vectorfield in $\R^2\times\R/\Z$.
+We describe here a normal form for the vector field $X_\Gamma$ given in Proposition \ref{proposition_existence_almost-Anosov_structure}, in a neighborhood of each $\gamma\in\Gamma$.
+Fix some periodic orbit $\gamma\in\Gamma$ and consider some small tubular neighborhood $W$.
+We assume that the invariant local manifolds are orientable, so every small tubular neighborhood $W$ is partitioned in four quadrants $W_i$, $i=1,\dots,4$.
+The following proposition gives a normal form for the vector field $X_\Gamma$ on the punctured neighborhood $W\setminus\gamma$.
+The normal form is constructed by gluing along the boundaries (in a non-trivial way) the four quadrants of a saddle type periodic orbit, generated by an affine vector field in $\R^2\times\R/\Z$.